-Harry Josephine Giles is from Orkney, Scotland, and is a writer and performer.
-They have lived on four islands, each larger than the last.
-They trained in Theatre Directing (MA, East 15 Acting School, 2010) and Sustainable Development (MA, University of St Andrews, 2009) and their work generally happens in the crunchy places where performance and politics get muddled up.
+Harry Josephine Giles is a writer and performer from Orkney, now living in Leith.
+She has lived on four islands, each larger than the last.
+She has a MA in Theatre Directing from East 15 Acting School and a PhD in Creative Writing from the University of Stirling.
+Harry Josephine’s work generally happens in the crunchy places where performance and politics get muddled up.

-As a performer, Harry Josephine has been featured in the SPILL National Platform, and programmed by festivals and venues including the Ovalhouse, Forest Fringe and Sprint.
-Their performance lecture This is not a riot toured to Italy in 2012, and their one-to-one show What We Owe has toured European festivals 2013-17, including in Slovenia, Latvia and Romania.
-What We Owe was also listed in the Guardian’s “Best of the Edinburgh Fringe” 2014 round-up – in the “But is it art?” section.
-They also do vocals in the punk band Fit To Work.
-Their current touring show is Drone, a poetry, video and sound show about technology, gender and anxiety, and is part of the 2019 Made in Scotland showcase at the Edinburgh Fringe.
+As a theatre artist, Harry Josephine has been featured in the SPILL National Platform, and at festivals including Forest Fringe (UK), NTI (Latvia), Verb Festival (Aotearoa) and Teszt (Romania).
+Their one-to-one show What We Owe was listed in the Guardian’s “Best of the Edinburgh Fringe” round-up – in the “But is it art?” section.
+Their multimedia poetry show Drone debuted in the Made in Scotland Showcase at the 2019 Edinburgh Fringe and toured internationally.

 You can read their full professional credits here.

 Name and Pronouns

 My name is Harry Josephine and it’s good to use that in full in formal settings, or Josie for short and in informal settings.
 If titles are needed, it’s Dr Giles.
 I use the pronouns “she” and “they”.